Whistleblower deaths add speculation to scandal

 The firestorm surrounding Rupert Murdoch's media empire is spreading as arrests and resignations continue.
 Meanwhile, questions are springing up over the demise of journalist Sean Hoare, the man credited with revealing the phone-hacking scandal.

-“What really gave the story legs was the fact that David Cameron took disgraced editor Andy Coulson into the Conservative party for the media directorship of communications.
+The prime minister's close ties with News Corp and his efforts to head off the crisis could yet take a toll on him and his government, believes British blogger Harry Cole.“What really gave the story legs was the fact that David Cameron took disgraced editor Andy Coulson into the Conservative party for the media directorship of communications.
 I think without these legs given to the story, it would not probably have been quite so big as it is now.
 But the fact is there have been some real errors of judgment, it turns out, shown by not only the governing Conservative party, but by Prime Minister David Cameron.
 Yet again his chief staff has been shown to be essentially instigating a cover-up about the connections Andy Coulson had to the phone hacking and making sure that the prime minister and the then-leader of the opposition, David Cameron, did not know about it,” the blogger told RT, adding that this ”head-in-the-sand” behavior is lethal for the PM and the PM will now have to face the negative consequences.

-The News Corporation is huge and its media institutions – such as Fox News, Wall Street Journal and New York Post, all owned by Rupert Murdoch – are well known to the US public.
+“Politicians both in the UK and US have deep ties with News Corporation, and that happens in a lot of forms and fashions,” said Politico.com reporter David Levinthal.The current situation in the UK now looks as if “one side is getting hammered because of the scandal, and the other side is going to try to capitalize on it as much as possible,” he said, adding that the scandal will continue to unfold over the coming weeks and even months.The News Corporation is huge and its media institutions – such as Fox News, Wall Street Journal and New York Post, all owned by Rupert Murdoch – are well known to the US public.
 The phone tapping scandal will surely reach the other side of the Atlantic, Levinthal stated, but it is too early to say how deeply this scandal is going to affect not just the News Corporation, but the media landscape in general.